MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 **Automate process.** You should automate the process of subscription request capture and approval for faster provisioning and improved compliance.

 **Integrate with existing tooling.** You should integrate the subscription vending approval process into your existing ITSM tool.
 The integration can simplify the approval process, reduce manual effort, and improve efficiency while reducing errors.
-It also makes maintenance and updates easier over time.
+It also makes maintenance and updates easier over time as well as helping with compliance reporting for audits when they occur.

 **Connect to deployment pipeline.** It's a best practice to tie the business logic of the approval process into the subscription deployment pipeline managed by the platform team.
 Azure Pipelines or GitHub Actions workflows are common solutions for the subscription deployment pipeline.